luckieucas/MitoAnnotation/README.md

 This is a comprehensive toolkit for mitochondria segmentation, annotation, and analysis, including data processing, model training, prediction, post-processing, and evaluation functionalities.

+---

+## 🆕 **NEW: Train MitoNet with nnUNet Datasets!**

+**👉 [START HERE](START_HERE.md) for quick setup and training with nnUNet format datasets!**

+We now support automatic conversion of 3D nnUNet datasets to 2D slices and streamlined MitoNet training.
+Get started in minutes!

+---

 ## Project Structure

 ```